Michael A. Simon: Career

-In 2000, he established Give and Go, Inc., a entertainment production company where he currently is developing multiple feature films, documentary series, and animations.
+In 2000, he established Give and Go, Inc., an entertainment production company where he currently is developing multiple feature films, documentary series, and animations.
 He is a multiple EMMY award nominated/winning director, as well as a recipient of multiple ACE awards.
 He is a long time member of the Directors Guild of America, the Negotiating Committee of the DGA and the Academy of Television Arts and Sciences.

-Currently Simon is set to make his feature directorial debut in an adaptation of the 1979 documentary “Town Bloody Hall:” Town Bloody Hall is the story of author’s Norman Mailer’s battle with the Women’s Liberation, and his obsession with Marilyn Monroe counterpointed against a modern #metoo story of a single father and his 20-year-old daughter.
-And is currently in pre-production with his first feature film, That Will Be The Day, about a former child star who, upon release from prison, returns to his unconventional acting teacher who transforms him into Buddy Holly in hopes that he can win the role of Buddy on Broadway and bring his career back to life.
+Currently has many scripted and non-scripted projects in various forms of development.
+He started Fstreet Productions in 2023 and to date have entered the podcast and youtube spaces with much sucess.

 Personal life

 Michael was born in NYC and raised in Great Neck, NY.
 He attended George Washington University in Washington D.C.
 He currently resides in Los Angeles with his wife Debra.